shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 # Delegated Access Token Structure and Claims

-The Delegated Access Token SHOULD be a JWT {{RFC7519}} to carry claims that explicitly document the delegation chain.
-Resource Servers MUST validate the token's signature and expiration.
+The Delegated Access Token SHOULD be a JWT Profile for OAuth 2.0 Access Tokens {{RFC9068}}.
+It SHOULD carry claims that explicitly document the delegation chain.

 In addition to standard JWT claims (e.g., iss, aud, exp, iat, jti), a Delegated Access Token issued via this flow MUST contain the following claims:

-sub:
-: REQUIRED.
-Identifies the User (resource owner) on whose behalf the agent is acting.
-The value of the sub claim is a unique identifier for the user at the issuer.

-azp:
-: REQUIRED.
-Authorized party - the client application that initiated the authorization request (Section 4.2 of {{RFC8693}}).
-This claim identifies the client ID of the application that facilitated the user's consent and provided the code to the agent.

 act:
 : REQUIRED.
 Actor - represents the party acting on behalf of the subject (Section 4.1 of {{RFC8693}}).
 In a Delegated Access Token issued via this flow, this claim MUST contain a JSON object with at least the following member:
   * sub: REQUIRED.
 The unique identifier of the Agent that is acting on behalf of the user.
-The value of this claim MUST match the agent identity authenticated by the Agent Token during the Token Request and the requested_agent value from the Authorization Request.
-  * Additional members MAY be included in the act claim (e.g., iss if the agent token was issued by a different party, or custom agent attributes).
+  * Additional members MAY be included in the act claim.

-An aut (Authentication Context Class Reference) claim MAY be included to provide information about the authentication context.
-While not strictly required by {{RFC8693}}, if used in this context:

-aut:
-: OPTIONAL.
-A set of strings that specifies the authentication context class reference values.
-If used, it could potentially indicate the type of entity represented by the sub and act claims.

 Example Decoded JWT Payload: